B2B Debt Collection: The Process From Invoice to Recovery

 Why Most B2B Collection Fails

 No documentation.
 A verbal agreement, a handshake deal, an email chain with vague terms — these are not collection-ready claims.
-B2B collection starts with documentation: signed contracts, purchase orders, delivery confirmations, and formal invoices with proof of receipt.

 The Economics